googlearchive/gplus-verifytoken-python/README.md

 ## Alternatives

 You should use the one-time-code flow to get your server its own access tokens and refresh tokens for the user.
 This one-time-use code is exchanged for tokens and then becomes immediately invalid.
-It can only be exchanged by server's that have the correct client ID and client secret.
+It can only be exchanged by servers that have the correct client ID and client secret.
 These two aspects of the one-time-code flow provide significantly more security over the exchange of tokens with a server.

 One-time-code flow is available for web apps and Android apps:
 + [Android](https://developers.google.com/+/mobile/android/sign-in#server-side_access_for_your_app)